 Vance County Emergency Operations is made up of two emergency service entities; 911 and Emergency Management.
 While independent from one another these two organizations are co-located and work hand in hand with each other.
 Having these two departments integrated together enhances our ability to plan for and respond to critical incidents and disasters.

-Presently, we are constructing a backup 911 center that will essentially be a mirror image of the primary location in both equipment and in capability.
-The new center will operate in tandem with the main location and will therefore be capable of being utilized at a moment’s notice should the need arise.
-The center will be online and functioning later on in calendar year 2012.
+Additionally, we have a completely redundant backup 911 center that is essentially a mirror image of the primary location in both equipment and in capability.
+The new center operates in tandem with the main location and will therefore be capable of being utilized at a moment’s notice should the need arise.

 In addition to providing emergency communications services, our Emergency Management division serves as the coordinating entity during disasters and large scale incidents.
 We develop plans, coordinate training exercises and promote interagency cooperation to ensure that we are collectively as prepared as possible when disaster strikes.